RNolan19/Linepass--Client/README.md

 <h1>LinePass App</h1>

 <h4>LinePass is a "two sided marketplace", which allows customers to pay to skip the line at their favorite bars.
 Conversely, it enables
 bar owners to create a new revenue stream by charging their customers to skip the line.
-It was a fun project to build, but I think it could also potentially have real world value for business owners.</h4>
+It has been a fun and challenging project to build, which has really enhanced my React skills, but I also think it could potentially have real world value for business owners.</h4>

 <h4>Technologies Used</h4>
 <ul>